Carbon Reduction Plans

 Net Zero as defined by the SBTi stipulates that businesses should reduce GHG emissions by 90% from the baseline year and offset the remainder, and by no later than 2050.
 This is a long-term commitment which requires serious work from businesses across their operations and supply chain – it should not be taken lightly!

 If the PPN 06/21 is updated, we would expect more guidance around the Net Zero definition.
-In the meantime, be sure to formulate your net zero commitment so that it is clear to you and your stakeholders exactly what it means.
+In the meantime, be sure to formulate your Net Zero commitment so that it is clear to you and your stakeholders exactly what it means.
 Best practise is to align with the SBTi.
-Setting an SBTi-aligned 2050 net zero target whilst still pursuing more ambitious emissions reduction is a prudent approach.
+Setting an SBTi-aligned 2050 Net Zero target whilst still pursuing more ambitious emissions reduction is a prudent approach.
 Many businesses are committed to completely unrealistic 2025 or 2030 targets which (embarrassingly for all involved) will need to be updated if the government clarifies the definition of ‘Net Zero’ and aligns to the SBTi.

 2. Your carbon footprint